-The queens of the colonies in my apiary are named after female rock stars, with a couple of exceptions (click on the name to read the namesake’s Wikipedia article).
+The queens of the colonies in my apiary are named after female rock stars, with a few exceptions (click on the name to read the namesake’s Wikipedia article).
 I track the hive temps with Broodminder devices (temps should be between 92-98 F, temps outside that range may be indicative of a problem.
 Nancy Sinatra also has a BeeMate device – a webcam which counts the number of bees coming and going, as well as notes which incoming bees are carrying pollen.

-- Janis Joplin – (temperature)
+- Janice Joplin – (hive temperature)

-- Joan Jett – (temperature)
+- Joan Jett – (hive temperature)

-- Moon Unit Zappa – (temperature)
+- Moon Unit Zappa – (hive temperature)

-- Nancy Sinatra – (temperature) (BeeCam)
+- Nancy Sinatra – (hive temperature)